adler-j/ryanwattersme/_articles/trying-once-more.md

 subtitle: Here is a little subtitle for this post
 description: "Here is my description but I need to get out of here as soon as possible since I'm already late for this wedding."
 layout: article
-date: 2015-08-26
+date: {}
 comments: true
 published: true
 ---

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Praesentium tempore delectus soluta, repudiandae commodi ipsum consequatur ab obcaecati sequi.
 Here is a [link to Google](http://www.google.com).
 Qui voluptatem quae officia autem a sit aperiam architecto culpa iste.
+Testing adding content using Prose.io.

 ### Here is an Article Heading